-Albert Buxton was a difficult man, particularly after he had consumed alcohol.
-After a hard day in the bakery, he was a frequent visitor to the Malt Shovel, the alehouse down the street.
+Alfred Buxton was a difficult man, particularly after he had consumed alcohol.
+After a hard day in the bakery he was a frequent visitor to the alehouse down the street, The Malt Shovel.
 It was for medicinal purposes he would say, to clear the tubes from the dust.
 Ironic given his present condition.

-Beatings were commonplace, and the children would hide from him in the bedroom when they heard his footsteps clomping up the stairs on his return from the pub.
-Mildred was the recipient of most of her husband's frustrations, although Arthur had received many a lashing with his father's leather belt, even for the most trivial of misdemeanours.
-Over the years, the treatment had affected Arthur's development.

-People would describe him as an 'anxious lad'; his hands could often be seen shaking as he went about his daily chores.
+Beatings were commonplace and the children would hide from him in the bedroom when they heard his footsteps clomping up the stairs on his return from the pub.
+Mildred was the recipient of most of her husband's frustrations, although Arthur had received many a lashing with his father's leather belt even for the most trivial of misdemeanours.
+Over the years, this treatment had effected Arthur's development; people would describe him as an 'anxious lad', his hands visibly shaking as he served his customers.

-While Arthur finished his breakfast and returned to his bread-making, Mildred attended to her husband in the bedroom.
+While Arthur returned to his bread-making, Mildred was in the bedroom.

-"Clean it up, woman," commanded Albert.
+"Clean it up woman," commanded Alfred.

 She looked at her husband.
-Part of her wished that his inevitable death would arrive sooner rather than later to relieve her of this burden.
-Albert wheezed and slowly removed the bed sheet; he had soiled himself again.
-There was a jug of water in a basin on the dresser and Mildred went to work without complaint while Albert continued to berate her.
+Part of her wished that the inevitable end would relieve her of this burden sooner rather than later.
+Alfred wheezed and slowly removed the bed sheet; he had soiled himself again.
+There was a jug of water in a basin on the dresser and Mildred went to work without complaint while Alfred continued to berate her.